JustinLoye/stardewgraph/README.md

-# StardewKG: a knowledge graph for Stardew Valley
+# StardewGraph: a knowledge graph for Stardew Valley

 This project use Neo4j to represent the [stardew valley wiki](https://wiki.stardewvalley.net/Stardew_Valley_Wiki)